How To Wash a Backpack with Hands & Machine?

 • Brush and vacuum: Even before washing, use a vacuum with a crevice tool to suck up fine debris from seams and pocket corners.
 A clean, dry pack is easier to wash and won’t lock in hidden grime.

-• Use gear cleaner for tech fabrics: For high-end waterproof backpacks, consider a specialized wash like Nikwax Tech Wash.
+• Use gear cleaner for tech fabrics: For high-end waterproof backpacks, consider a specialized washer.
 Osprey recommends Nikwax products to clean technical gear and restore water repellency.
 They’re gentle on DWR coatings.

 • Avoid bleach (unless moldy): Regular bleach can yellow fabrics.
 Use bleach only for heavy mold or mildew on white, bleach-safe packs.
 Otherwise stick to detergent or stain remover.